 Attention to Detail

 An aircraft has literally thousands of moving parts that all work together to provide the miracle of flight.
 Each one of these parts must be closely managed and maintained over time to ensure that nothing ever goes wrong with them.
 This requires an immense amount of attention to detail.
 Even the smallest part of a plane can have a large impact on its ability to fly safely.

-There is no getting around the fact that working as an aircraft maintenance technician is highly labor intensive.
+There is no getting around the fact that becoming an aircraft maintenance technician is highly labor intensive.
 This means that aircraft maintenance technicians will be required to have great manual dexterity.
 The ability to work well with your hands is of utmost importance.
 At times, an aircraft maintenance technician may have to work in strange conditions, as not all parts of an airplane are easily accessible.

 Problem Solving and Troubleshooting

-An aircraft can have a wide variety of issues over time which means a good aircraft maintenance technician should also be a great troubleshooter.
+An aircraft can have a wide variety of issues over time which means a good aircraft maintenance technician should also become a great troubleshooter.
 By understanding common issues and being able to check them off while searching for the root cause of a problem, countless man hours and loads of frustration can be avoided.
 The best aircraft maintenance technicians are those who can troubleshoot highly uncommon issues.
-They are the ones who are called in when no one else can figure out what’s wrong.
+They are the ones who are called in when no one else can figure out what\’s wrong.

 Because many different people may be working on the same plane at the same time, communication is highly important.
 Each member of the maintenance crew needs to clearly understand not only what they are supposed to be working on but also what their colleagues are working on.
 This helps to both streamline the process of tuning up an aircraft and prevent redundant work from being performed.